MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync-configure-and-troubleshoot.md

    - "Success" in "Last MIP Result": the cryptographer error means server data might be encrypted with a lost key.
 Data reset is needed to resume sync.
    - "No permissions" in "Last MIP Result": It is possibly caused by an Azure AD change or tenant subscription changes.
 Data reset is needed to resume sync.
    - Other errors may mean server configuration issues.
-2. If data reset is needed, please contact Edge Support.
+2. If data reset is needed, see [Reset Microsoft Edge data in the cloud](https://docs.microsoft.com/deployedge/edge-learnmore-reset-data-in-cloud).

 #### Issue: “Sync has been turned off by your administrator.”